Graduate Education in the Department of Counselor Education

 COUN 531.
 Play Therapy Theories and Practices.
 3 Credits.

-This course provides an overview of the essential elements and principles of play therapy, including history, theories, techniques, applications, and skills.
+This course provides an overview of the essential elements and principles of play therapy, including history, theories, techniques, legal and ethical issues, and skills.
 Students will be able to apply information toward creating a developmentally appropriate play therapy room with proper materials.
 The course is highly experiential with a strong focus on basic play therapy skill development within the context of ethical and diversity-sensitive practice.
 Prerequisites: COUN 503, COUN 505, and COUN 506.

 COUN 531C.
 Play Therapy Theories and Practice - CEU Credit.
 100 Credits.

 COUN 532.
-Play Therapy with Families and Special Populations.
+Play Therapy and Creativity with Families and Special Populations.
 3 Credits.

-This course continues to build upon basic play therapy skill development and focuses on the case conceptualization and application of play therapy theories and techniques to families, groups, and individual children belonging to special client populations.
-Topics of special focus will include treatment of trauma, grief, abuse, and autism spectrum disorders.
+This course continues to build upon basic play therapy skill development.
+It focuses on the case conceptualization and application of play therapy theories and techniques to families, groups, and individual children belonging to special client populations.
+Topics of special focus include treatment of trauma, attachment disruption, Attention Deficit Hyperactivity Disorder, and Autism Spectrum Disorder.
 The course contains an experiential component focused on the demonstration of skill development within the context of diversity-sensitive practice.
 Prerequisites: COUN 503, COUN 505, COUN 506, and COUN 531.

 COUN 533.
-Play Therapy and Expressive Arts Techniques.
+Utilizing Expressive Arts in Counseling.
 3 Credits.

-This course continues to build upon basic play therapy skill development and focuses on the application of expressive arts techniques when counseling children, adolescents, and families.
-Through an experiential format, students will learn to facilitate and process interventions utilizing expressive medium such as clay, painting, drawing, movement, and sand tray.
+This course also builds upon basic play therapy skill development and then focuses on the application of expressive arts techniques when counseling children, adolescents, and adults.
+Through an experiential format, students will learn to facilitate and process interventions utilizing expressive mediums such as clay, painting, drawing, movement, music, and sand tray.
 Prerequisites: COUN 503, COUN 505, COUN 506, and COUN 531.

 COUN 533C.
-Play Therapy and Expressive Art Techniques - CEU Credit.
+Utilizing Expressive Arts in Counseling - CEU Credit.
 50 Credits.

 COUN 534.
 Accountability and the School Counselor.
 3 Credits.